azriel-stephen/netflix-gpt/README.md

   - Main Movie Hero Section
     - Running Trailer in the background
     - Title and Description
-    - Play button and Add to watch list button
+    - Play button and Add to watch list (TODO) button
   - Netflix GPT
     - Search bar
     - Movie suggestions (from the list of movies)